ethiffeault/eti/README.md

     };
 ```
 # Class
-class are dynamic object with virtual table, aka destructor. eti provide a common class to optionally inherit from with a virtual destructor.
+class are dynamic object with virtual table, of curse with virtual destructor. eti provide a common class to optionally inherit from with a virtual destructor.
 ```
     class Object
     {